Dr Challoner's Grammar School: Early history

+Contemporary

 The continued expansion of the grammar school to its present size of over 1,350 students saw major building projects in the 1950s, 1980s, and 1990s, followed by the construction of a large astroturf pitch and improvements to the sports fields.
 Another floor has been added on top of the old library and the new library was reopened in early 2013.

 In 2002, Challoner's became one of the first Science Colleges in the United Kingdom.
 The school started a second special focus as a Language College in April 2007.
 In 2005, the school celebrated the 100th anniversary of the move to the current site on Chesham Road, also building the Centenary Sports Pitch.
 The school was commended by the 2007 Ofsted inspection team and rated outstanding in all 51 criteria.

 On 1 September 2008, the school officially changed its status from a Voluntary Controlled school to a Foundation school, on the basis that "the additional autonomy which foundation status offers will enabled the school to provide an even better standard of education in the future".
 In January 2011 the school became an Academy.